-540 Indians trapped in cyber-scam centres on Myanmar-Thailand border repatriated
+549 Indians trapped in cyber-scam centres on Myanmar-Thailand border repatriated

 A third Indian Air Force flight is expected to bring back more citizens on Wednesday.

-Around 540 Indian citizens who were forced to work at cyber-scam call centres on the Myanmar-Thailand border were repatriated on Monday and Tuesday on board Indian Air Force aircraft.
+Five hundred and forty-nine Indian citizens who were forced to work at cyber-scam call centres on the Myanmar-Thailand border were repatriated on Monday and Tuesday on board Indian Air Force aircraft.

 The first flight with 283 citizens arrived from Mae Sot in Thailand on Monday, the Ministry of External Affairs said.
-The second group with 257 citizens arrived in Delhi on Tuesday, The Times of India reported.
+The second group with 266 citizens arrived in Delhi on Tuesday.

 “The Government of India has been making sustained efforts to secure the release and repatriation of Indian nationals lured to various Southeast Asian countries, including Myanmar, with fake job offers,” the ministry said on Monday.